 The Obetz Council is made up of six elected officials who are elected at-large (without any particular district) and serving staggered four-year terms under the rules of the Charter of the Village of Obetz.
 Council meets the second and fourth Mondays of each month at 6:00 P.M. in the Council Chambers at 4175 Alum Creek Drive to review and pass legislation and hear concerns from the residents.
 If the meeting date occurs on a holiday, the regular meeting is held on the next Tuesday following the holiday.
 All Council meetings are open to the public and we encourage you to attend.
-You may visit each Council member’s individual page by clicking on their pictures below.

 Current Council Members